Mansiagarwal20/SudokuSovler/README.md

 # SudokuSovler
-A Mini Project which correctly completes a partially filled Sudoku in C++ Name- Mansi Agarwal                                                          Semester - IV Course – B.Tech CSE (DS AND AI)
+A Mini Project which correctly completes a partially filled Sudoku in C++

-University Roll no.- 2015176
+Name- Mansi Agarwal
+Course – B.Tech CSE (DS AND AI)
+Batch: 2019-23

 The project is about taking a partially filled sudoku as an input from the user and giving a completely solved correct sudoku as an output.
 Sudoku is a 9x9 matrix that has numbers filled from 1-9 such that no row or column contains the same digit twice.
 The tools and technology used are as follows: